Frequently Asked Questions

 The questions are grouped by a few categories:

-Just below each question is further categorization of the question: the minimum experience level of the person who might be interested—if you’re new to database clusters, you might want to skip the Intermediate ones; and the type of person who might be interested in such a question (e.g., DBAs, business managers).
+Just below each question is further categorization of the question: the minimum experience level of the person who might be interested—if you are new to database clusters, you might want to skip the Intermediate ones; and the type of person who might be interested in such a question (for example, DBAs, business managers).

 _images/training1.jpg